Machine Robo Rescue

-Sortie!
 Machine Robo Rescue (出撃!マシンロボレスキュー, Shutsugeki!
 Mashin Robo Resukyū) is a 2003 Japanese mecha anime television series produced by Sunrise.
 It is the third installment of the Machine Robo anime trilogy, which is based on the toyline by PLEX and Bandai.
 It is directed by Mamoru Kanbe (Cardcaptor Sakura) and written by Hideki Sonoda (Machine Robo: Revenge of Cronos).
 It aired on TV Tokyo from January 8, 2003, to January 3, 2004, having a total of 53 episodes.

 Storyline

 In the future, age is not a factor in determining whether an individual can perform a certain task, only special talent and training.
 The Machine Robo Rescue (MRR) organization has been established so that robots and children can become partners and rescue people from danger.
 Twelve children with various abilities have been selected and introduced as part of the Robo Rescue program.
 Life as one of the children chosen as part of the MRR has just started for Taiyou Oozora.
 Difficult training lies ahead for the MRR team in order for them to protect many people's lives.